JamesMartin1998/Python-Project/README.md

     - Outside the loop, the play_again function is called so that user has the option to restart the game.

 ![Image showing start_game code](./images/start_game.png)

+## Future Features

+- API / Google Sheet
+    - Instead of storing the words for the game in Python lists, the data could be stored in a Google Sheet and accessed via an API.
+- Changing the number of lives
+    - The current difficulty levels only differ by how hard it is to guess each word.
+Instead, each difficulty level could have differing numbers of lives.